cds-snc/covid-alert-portal/README.md

 - `DJANGO_SECRET_KEY`: The `SECRET_KEY` in Django is used to provide cryptographic signing, and should be set to a unique, unpredictable value.
 Django won't start unless this is set.
 [Read the docs here](https://docs.djangoproject.com/en/3.0/ref/settings/#secret-key).

-- `ALLOWED_HOSTS`: A list of strings representing the host/domain names that this Django site can serve.
+- `DJANGO_ALLOWED_HOSTS`: A list of strings representing the host/domain names that this Django site can serve.
 Only needs to be set in prod.
 [Read the docs here](https://docs.djangoproject.com/en/3.0/ref/settings/#allowed-hosts).

 - `CREATE_DEFAULT_SU`: Whether to create a default superuser (`admin@cds-snc.ca`) the first time the app is provisioned.
 If we aren't able to directly access the machine where the app is running, this can be enabled for first-time setup.